-We will use every opportunity to promote the importance of good attendance and punctuality.
+We will use every opportunity to develop and maintain a whole school culture that promotes the benefits of high attendance and punctuality.
 These will include bulletins and incentives for good or significantly improving attendance.
 However, we believe that the foundation for good attendance is a strong partnership between school, parent/carers, and the young person.